Otumian-empire/swift-python/exercise23.md

 ## Check file status

-do, `git status` to see the status of the files in the current repository.
+we do, `git status` to see the status of the files in the current repository.

 ## Track files

-do, `git add file_name` to track a single or `git add .` to track the entire files in this particular directory.
+we do, `git add file_name` to track a single or `git add .` to track the entire files in this particular directory.

-When you edit the file, the file status will become `modified` , do There are a lot of ways to see the content of a folder and one is using `ls or dir` , depending on your OS.
+When we edit the file, the file status will become `modified` , then we do, `git add file_name` to track file by name, *file_name* or `git add .` to track all the changes made.

+There are a lot of ways to see the content of a folder and one is using `ls or dir` for unix/linux or windows respectively, depending on our OS.
 Git has a special command for this, `git status` .
-Every file when you clone or initial git, all the files will be `untracked` and `unmodified` .check the status as you write to your project.
+Every file when we clone or initial git, all the files will be `untracked` and `unmodified` .
+We often check the status as we write to our project.

 ## Stage files

-After you track the files you have edited, you have to stage it - add the file to the VSC permanently, ready to be sent (pushed) to the remote server.
+After we track the files we have edited, we have to stage it - add the file to the VSC permanently, ready to be sent (pushed) to the remote server.

-do `git commit -m "message"` , where `-m` flag means message and `message` is a text that describes what changes you made to the project or file.
+do `git commit -m "message"` , where `-m` flag means message and `message` is a text that describes what changes we made to the project or file.

-do `git commit ` - to open your default editor to give a more decriptive message of what really went down.
+do `git commit ` - to open our default editor to give a more decriptive message of what really went down.
 Save the content and close the file to successfully stage it.

 ### Note

-* you can only stage (save) file you have tracked
+* we can only stage ( save) files we have tracked
-* make sure that the message
+* make sure that there is always a commit message

 ## Update the repository